Child Custody Laws in AZ

 Child Custody Laws AZ | Grandparents and Step Parents Rights

-Child custody laws in Arizona also provide grandparents and former step parents with potential rights to see children.
+Child custody laws in Arizona also provide grandparents and former stepparents with potential rights to see children.
 Grandparents and even third parties whom the child has treated as a parent (in loco parentis) and who has exercised substantial time with the child may petition for visitation with that child.
 Although, a United State Supreme Court decision placed limitations on the extent to which an Arizona court can order grandparent or third party visitation with a child.
 If you are in such a position, you need to ensure you speak to an Arizona child custody attorney is very familiar with the United States Supreme Court decision affecting grandparent and in loco parentis visitation.

-If a child is in imminent risk of serious harm by the other parent as the result of child abuse or neglect, an Emergency Petition to Modify Child Custody and Parenting Time can be filed.
-The Petition must include allegations that, if true, would demonstrate the child is in imminent risk of serious harm by the other parent or someone the other parent is allowing to have access to the child.
+If a child is at imminent risk of serious harm by the other parent as the result of child abuse or neglect, an Emergency Petition to Modify Child Custody and Parenting Time can be filed.
+The Petition must include allegations that, if true, would demonstrate the child is at imminent risk of serious harm by the other parent or someone the other parent is allowing to have access to the child.
 The Arizona family law judge will either grant or deny that emergency petition the same day it is filed depending upon whether the allegations, if true, establishes the child is being subjected to child abuse or neglect in Arizona.

 If you file an emergency petition, you must also file a Motion for Temporary Orders Hearing because the judge will be required to schedule an evidentiary hearing very quickly at which time both parents will need to present evidence in support of their respective positions.